The Grid: 10 hidden gems in the Northcenter neighborhood

 10. Make dinner plans

-There’s a surprising variety of restaurants in Northcenter, including the ones that drew me to the neighborhood.
-Bricks is great for pizza and smoked bbq.
-Head over to Steingold’s for a classic lox bagel matzo ball soup.
-Looking for contemporary Irish nosh, try Mrs. Murphy & Sons.
-Chicago’s oldest Chinese restaurant is on Irving Park.
-Orange Garden is still serving up chop suey like it did when it opened in 1932.
+There’s a surprising variety of restaurants in Northcenter, including the ones that drew me to the neighborhood in the first place.
+Bricks is great for pizza and smoked barbecue.
+Head over to Steingold’s for a classic lox and bagel or matzo ball soup.
+Looking for contemporary Irish nosh?
+Try Mrs. Murphy & Sons.
+Chicago’s oldest Chinese restaurant, Orange Garden, is on Irving Park.
+It’s still serving up chop suey like it did when it opened in 1932.

-If you’re looking for an upper scale dining experience head over to Kitsune.
-Winner of multiple “best restaurant” lists, Kitsune showcases seasonal Midwestern ingredients in its Japanese home-style cuisine.
-Options include either a nine or five course kaiseki or tasting menu that stays true to Japanese cooking techniques and flavor profiles.
+If you’re looking for an upper-scale dining experience head over to Kitsune.
+Winner of multiple “best restaurant” honors, Kitsune showcases seasonal Midwestern ingredients in its Japanese home-style cuisine.
+Options include either a nine- or five-course kaiseki or tasting menu that stays true to Japanese cooking techniques and flavor profiles.
 Chef Iliana Regan, who first came to critical acclaim with her Michelin-starred restaurant Elizabeth, delights diners in creating food that is both familiar and surprising.

 We’re proud to welcome Baird & Warner as presenting sponsor of “The Grid.”
 Leading our video adventure is Sun-Times program host, Ji Suk Yi.